Philip II of France: Alliances against Philip, 1208–1213

 In 1208, Philip of Swabia, the successful candidate to become Holy Roman Emperor, was assassinated.
 As a result, the imperial crown was given to his rival Otto IV, the nephew of King John.
 Otto, prior to his accession, had promised to help John recover his lost possessions in France, but circumstances prevented him from making good on his promise.
 By 1212, both John and Otto were engaged in power struggles against Pope Innocent III: John over his refusal to accept the papal nomination for the archbishop of Canterbury, and Otto over his attempt to strip King Frederick II of Germany of the Kingdom of Sicily.
 Philip decided to take advantage of this situation, first in Germany, where he aided the German noble rebellion in support of the young Frederick.
-John immediately threw England's weight behind Otto, and Philip now saw his chance to launch a successful invasion of England.
+John immediately threw England's weight behind Otto.
+Philip now saw his chance to launch a successful invasion of England.

 In order to secure the cooperation of all his vassals in his plans for the invasion, Philip denounced John as an enemy of the Church, thereby justifying his attack as motivated solely by religious scruples.
 He summoned an assembly of French barons at Soissons, which was well attended.
 The only exception was Count Ferdinand of Flanders, who refused out of anger over the loss of the towns of Aire and Saint-Omer that had been captured by Philip's son Louis the Lion.
 He would not participate in any campaign until he was restored to his ancient lands.